List of Latin Grammy Award ceremony locations: Most frequent host cities

-Las Vegas has hosted the Latin Grammy Awards fourteen times amongst three different venues in the unincorporated town of Paradise.
+Las Vegas has hosted the Latin Grammy Awards fifteen times amongst three different venues in the unincorporated town of Paradise.
 Las Vegas will host the telecast for a fifteenth time in 2025.
 Los Angeles has served as host five times, hosting during the infancy of the Latin Grammy Awards.
 In 2023, the Latin Grammy Awards were held in Seville, Spain, marking the first time the awards were held outside of the US.